 I woke up to do my devotion this morning and like I advised in my post “7 Quick Tips To Having A Meaningful Morning Devotion” I sat up with my leg touching the ground and started singing “Oh, How I Love You” by Jesus Culture.
 I haven’t gone two minutes into singing and it dawned on me that my singing was just mindless chant.

-It was at that point the reality of how many of my and our so called quiet time(s)/ morning devotion(s) is/are to mainly give us self-satisfaction, or clear conscience that we have prayed, worshiped and studied.
+It was at that point the reality of how many of my and our so-called quiet time(s)/ morning devotion(s) is/are to mainly give us self-satisfaction, or clear conscience that we have prayed, worshipped and studied.
 However, the reality is we haven’t really met or been with God.

 Don’t let your devotion/ quiet time give you a false impression that you are known by God and you have spent time with Him.
 Actually, spend time with Him.
 While singing and praying, retain Him in your consciousness; think about Him, meditate on his awesomeness, beauty, goodness… Be aware that you are talking to a God that listens, that He’s alive, that He’s right there with you in your devotion time.